Towards a fully well-balanced and entropy-stable scheme for the Euler equations with gravity: General equations of state: Numerical results

 \subsection{Accuracy of the numerical schemes}

-To verify the experimental order of convergence (EOC) of the numerical schemes, we study an exact solution for the Euler equations with gravity~\eqref{eq:EulerG} taken from~\cite{KliPupSem2019}, which is a variation of the test introduced in \cite{XinShu2012}.
+To verify the experimental order of convergence (EOC) of the numerical scheme, we study an exact solution of the Euler equations with gravity~\eqref{eq:EulerG} taken from~\cite{KliPupSem2019}, which is a variation of the test introduced in \cite{XinShu2012}.
 The analytical solution, with constant velocity $u_0$, is given by

 We take $k = 4$, which yields a highly oscillatory solution.
 The other parameters are given in \cref{tab:exact_solution_parameters} with respect to each used EOS.
 Indeed, since all EOSs have different domains of validity, the parameters differ for each EOS.
 This test case is designed for a linear potential $\varphi(x) = x$.
 The simulation is carried out on the computational domain $\Omega = [0,1]$, on seven grids with $N = 16 \cdot 2^{j}$ cells, where $j \in \{ 0, \dots, 6 \}$ with exact boundary conditions.
-The final time if $t_\text{f} = 10^{-5}\,\unit{\s}$ for both tabulated EOSs, and $t_\text{f} = \qty{0.5}{\s}$ for the other four EOSs.
+The final time is $t_\text{f} = 10^{-5}\,\unit{\s}$ for both tabulated EOSs, and $t_\text{f} = \qty{0.5}{\s}$ for the other four EOSs. {This discrepancy between final times, which will be repeated in the following test cases, is due to the different scales in wave speeds between the tabulated EOSs and the other ones.
+Namely, the tabulated EOSs have a much higher speed of sound than the analytical ones, which leads to a faster propagation of waves.}

-In \cref{fig:EOC_phi1}, the $L^2$ errors are depicted with respect to the number of discretization cells.
-We recover the expected EOC for all schemes independently of the considered EOS.
+In \cref{fig:EOC_phi1}, the $L^2$ errors are depicted with respect to the number of discretization cells. {We recover the expected EOC {of one} for the \FWBscheme scheme {and two for the \FWBschemeTwo} independently of the considered EOS.
+Moreover, we note that, as expected, the results {for the first-order \FWBscheme scheme} are very close to the reference \HLLscheme approximation on this unsteady case.}

+{We also compare, in \cref{fig:efficiency_exact_solution}, the efficiency of the three schemes on the approximation of this exact, unsteady solution.
+As expected, we observe that the \HLLscheme scheme is slightly more efficient than the \FWBscheme scheme, since the computational overhead caused by the well-balanced correction does not improve the error in this unsteady case.
+We also observe that this overhead is larger for EOSs such as \RedKwo and \PenRob where computing $e(\rho, s)$ is more expensive.
+However, the \FWBschemeTwo scheme is more efficient than the other two schemes, since it is second-order accurate in space and time.}